Persevering-Traveller/Bop-the-Block-SDL/README.md

 * Read from a file that keeps level details
 * Add in blocks that properly give points and disappear on collision
 * Display COMPLETE when a level is complete and play a fanfaire
-* Read and write to a file that keeps a high score table